 $_POST variables and then we execute the application from a test.

-Codeception can connect to different web frameworks that support functional testing: Symfony2, Laravel5, Yii2,
+Codeception can connect to different PHP frameworks that support functional testing: Symfony2, Laravel5, Yii2,

 Zend Framework and others.
 You just need to enable the desired module in your functional suite configuration to start.

 Modules for all of these frameworks share the same interface, and thus your tests are not bound to any one of them.

 As you see, the syntax is the same for functional and acceptance tests.

 Functional tests are usually much faster than acceptance tests.
 But functional tests are less stable as they run Codeception

 and the application in one environment.
 If your application was not designed to run in long lived processes (e.g.